physiworld

 0.8

-A swimmer pushes backward on the water with a force of 150 N.
+1 A swimmer pushes backward on the water with 150 N. What is the magnitude of the force the water exerts on the swimmer?

 N